-Living off the grid will create a special bound between you and your family, it will teach kids how to be independent and you will learn to enjoy the little things, just like you did, when you were a kid.
+Living off the grid will create a special bond between you and your family, it will teach kids how to be independent and you will learn to enjoy the little things, just like you did when you were a kid.
 You should plan your storage room so that it contains everything you might need, you should keep a thorough inventory and you should replace your provisions on a regular basis.
-There are items that go fast in a crisis and it’s better to know what you should stockpile.
+Some items go fast in a crisis and it’s better to know what you should stockpile.

 10. Take advantage of nature and its elements

 Learn which are the medicinal plants you can grow in your garden, how you can use them and how you can preserve them for later use.
 Take advantage of the rainy season and collect rainwater.
-Learn how to use the power of the elements, install additional solar panels, wind turbines or even a micro hydro plant to harness the power of water.
+Learn how to use the power of the elements, install additional solar panels, wind turbines or even a micro-hydro plant to harness the power of water.
 There are many ways in which nature can work for you when you live off-grid.

-Survival and Preparedness solutions recommended for you:
+Survival and Preparedness solutions for you:

 The LOST WAYS (The vital self-sufficiency lessons our great grand-fathers left us)